 WebRTC is a capability that is essential for real-time online streaming to browsers. libaom-RT is the open-source encoder behind WebRTC AV1 and it is the solution that powers Google DUO and Google Meet.

 For this comparison, we used the libaom-RT version dated March 5, 2021.

-To learn more, read the posts, Chrome 90 Beta: AV1 Encoder for WebRTC, New Origin Trials, and More, and AV1 Encoder feature for Chrome.
+To learn more, read: Chrome 90 Beta: AV1 Encoder for WebRTC, New Origin Trials, and More, and AV1 Encoder feature for Chrome.